tminglei/slick-pg/README.md

 ...
 ```

+**Notes:**
-**Note: the plugins' code were ever merged to the main project and published in an all-in-one jar from `slick-pg` v0.7.0, to easy usage, but I restored to publish them as independent jars from `slick-pg` v0.10.0, because of the issue pointed out by @timcharper in #183.**
+- the plugins' code were ever merged to the main project and published in an all-in-one jar from `slick-pg` v0.7.0, to easy usage, but I restored to publish them as independent jars from `slick-pg` v0.10.0, because of the issue pointed out by @timcharper in #183.
+- plugin `slick-pg_date2` was merged into major jar from `slick-pg` v0.15.0, so you needn't add it as a depencensy any more.